vmsaif/ats-pass-ai/README.md

 The project is currently in the **active development stage**.
 The following features have been implemented:

 1. **User Information Collection** ✅
-   - The system can extract and organize user data from provided text files. *(Completed)* ✅
+   - The system can extract and organize user data provided by the use in an unorganized way. *(Completed)* ✅

 2. **Job Description Analysis** 🔧
    - The system can analyze job descriptions to identify key keywords and requirements. *(In Progress)* ⏳